lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/download.rst

 **Release notes**

-This version is a major release which adds supports for the FMI for Co-Simulation version 2.0.
+* This version is a major release which adds supports for the FMI for Co-Simulation version 2.0.
 This release addresses `issue#35 <https://github.com/lbl-srg/EnergyPlusToFMU/issues/35/>`_ on github.

+* The Example files have been transitioned for EnergyPlus 9.3.0.

 .. note:: FMI for Co-Simulation version 2.0 is not supported on Linux 32 bit.